roshaneforde/retracement-levels-indicator/README.md

 ## Disclaimer

 Any trading decisions you make are entirely your responsibility.
+Trading carries significant risk, and you could lose all of your invested capital.
+Please conduct your own research and backtesting before making any trades.

 ## License